Dihydrosirohydrochlorin

 Dihydrosirohydrochlorin is one of several naturally occurring tetrapyrrole macrocyclic metabolic intermediates in the biosynthesis of vitamin B_{12} (cobalamin).
 Its oxidised form, sirohydrochlorin, is precursor to sirohaem, the iron-containing prosthetic group in sulfite reductase enzymes.
 Further biosynthetic transformations convert sirohydrochlorin to cofactor F430 for an enzyme which catalyzes the release of methane in the final step of methanogenesis.

 Biosynthesis

 Dihydrosirohydrochlorin is derived from a tetrapyrrolic structural framework created by the enzymes deaminase and cosynthetase which transform aminolevulinic acid via porphobilinogen and hydroxymethylbilane to uroporphyrinogen III.
 The latter is the first macrocyclic intermediate common to haem, chlorophyll, sirohaem and vitamin B_{12}.
-Uroporphyrinogen III is subsequently transformed by the addition of two methyl groups to form dihydrosirohydrochlorin.
+Uroporphyrinogen III is subsequently transformed by the enzyme uroporphyrinogen-III C-methyltransferase which adds two methyl groups to form dihydrosirohydrochlorin.

+The first methylation reaction converts uroporphyrinogen III into precorrin-1 and the second forms dihydrosirohydrochlorin (precorrin-2).
+In both cases the methyl group comes from the cofactor, S-adenosyl methionine (SAM), which gives S-adenosyl-L-homocysteine (SAH).